PauFont3/stonefish_rl/docs/README_acrobot.md

 ```

 #### Important Notes
 - When `reset()` is called, the Acrobot may keep swinging for a while.
-This is normal and is caused by the residual velocity: the system tries to bring the robot to rest by applying opposite forces to the current motion until it reaches a balanced position.
+This is normal and is caused by the residual velocity: the system tries to put the robot into a rest position by applying opposite forces to the current motion until it reaches a balanced position.

 ---

-## How It Works
+## 2. How It Works
-1. The **C++ server (`StonefishRLTest`)** loads the scene (`.xml`) and waits for a connection on port 5555.
+1. The **C++ server (`StonefishRLTest`)** loads the scene file (`.xml`) and waits for a connection on port 5555.

 2. The **Python client (`EnvStonefishRL.py`)** creates the connection and links it to the server using ZeroMQ.

-3. When `env.step(...)` is called, Python sends a command to the C++ simulator, e.g. `CMD:TORQUE...`.
+3. When `env.step(...)` is called, Python sends a command to the Stonefish simulator, e.g. `CMD:TORQUE...`.

-4. The simulator applies the torque, advances the simulation for several steps (`dt`), and reads the sensors data.
+4. The simulator applies the torque, advances the simulation for several steps (`dt`) and reads the sensors data.

 5. These sensor data is serialised to JSON and sent back to Python.

-7. Python processes the JSON, updates its internal state, computes the reward, and checks whether the episode should end (`terminated` or `truncated`).
+6. Python processes the JSON, updates the environment state, computes the reward, and checks whether the episode should end (`terminated` or `truncated`).

-8. The `reset(...)` method sends a special `"RESET"` command that triggers the function `robot->Reset()` in C++ to restore the robot’s initial state.
+7. The `reset(...)` method sends a special `"RESET"` command that triggers the function `robot->Reset()` in C++ to restore the robot’s initial state.